 Wool is ethical

-Animals are not harmed during wool production.
+Animals are not harmed during the wool production process.
 The wool is simply cut off.
 Just like humans are not harmed by haircuts.

 Sheep are sheared around once per year.
 The hair is cut with a pair of shears or mechanical clippers.
 The same sheep can be shorn many times throughout its life.